 To maintain certification, all certified individuals are required to recertify every two years.
 A certificant must document participation in a minimum of 14 hours of continuing education training in topics directly related to constructing, inspecting, or maintaining green infrastructure (GI) during each two-year certification cycle.

 The purpose of the recertification requirement is to help assure that all certified individuals are continuing to take part in current training opportunities and stay up-to-date with the latest approaches and strategies for installing, inspecting, and maintaining GI practices.

 The quantity of recertification is set at 14 hours for every recertification period to encourage certificants to take classes, workshops, seminars, etc. and become familiar with several new topics or to take a more detailed training in a specific area of green infrastructure.

 According to the NGICP Policies and Procedures, the NGICP certification is valid for two years.
 Certificants must apply for recertification and successfully demonstrate that they meet the recertification requirements prior to the recertification deadline.

 Recertification applications, contact hour documentation, and the recertification fee are all due on the day of the deadline by the close of business at WEF’s offices in Alexandria, Virginia.
 After the deadline, progressive late fees will be charged above and beyond the recertification application fee according to the schedule below:

-After 365 days (or one year), the certification expires and recertification is not possible.
-The individual will need to submit a new NGICP application, then take and pass the exam again in order to become recertified.
+After 90 days (or 3 months), the certification expires and recertification is not possible.
+The individual will need to submit a new NGICP application, complete 35 hours of GI training, pay all applicable fees, take, and pass the exam in order to become certified again.